Charged with Assault and Now Must Appear in Juvenile Court?

-In New Jersey, assault cases are considered disorderly persons offenses and therefore are held in Municipal Court.
-Simple assault is considered a lesser serious offense than aggravated assault, which is venued in the Superior Court.
-However, just because your charge is held in Municipal Court does NOT mean it has no serious implications.
+In New Jersey, assault cases are considered to be simple or aggravated.
+Simple assault is considered a lesser serious offense than aggravated assault.
+However, just because your charge is simple assault does NOT mean it has no serious implications.

-A common misconception most people have about Municipal Court is that the charge is no big deal.
-Many people believe they do not need to hire an experienced Municipal Court attorney.
-They are wrong and learn a hard lesson.
-Along with possible jail time and hefty fines, a conviction for assault will give you a permanent criminal record.
+Along with possible jail/detention center time and hefty fines, a conviction for simple assault will give you a permanent criminal record.
 This can impact many future aspects of your life, including getting a job, getting into school, the military, and law enforcement and getting a professional license.
 Don’t leave yourself at risk.
 Call us at Hanlon Niemann today and let them us work to protect your rights and your pocketbook.

-WHAT CONSTITUTES AN ASSAULT CHARGE IN NEW JERSEY?
+WHAT CONSTITUTES A SIMPLE ASSAULT CHARGE IN NEW JERSEY?